fablab-leoben/UV_furnace/README.md

 ### 9. Smartphone app

 Download and install the Blynk app for your [Android](https://play.google.com/store/apps/details?id=cc.blynk) or [iOS](https://itunes.apple.com/at/app/blynk-iot-for-arduino-raspberry/id808760481?mt=8) device.
-Now scan the QR code below and replace Auth code in the access.h file.
+Now scan the QR code below and replace authentication code in the access.h file.
 Currently you can see the the setpoint and current temperature.
 You will get a notification when the furnace is ready.
 More features will come in the future.

 ![alt text](https://github.com/fablab-leoben/UV_furnace/blob/master/miscellaneous/QR_code.png "UV furnace App")